Digital currencies have been around for more than a decade, but few have generated as much controversy as Facebook’s Libra.

-- Supply and Demand – There is a finite supply of ~21 million Bitcoin and the price is determined by supply and demand at any given moment in time.
+There is a finite supply of ~21 million Bitcoin and the price is determined by supply and demand at any given moment in time.
 In contrast, Libra’s price is backed by a reserve of real financial assets (e.g. currencies and bonds) — known as the Libra Reserve — and supported by a competitive network of exchanges buying and selling Libra to maintain a stable price.

 In practice, Bitcoin has become much more of an alternative capital asset than a transactional currency.
-Speculators buy and sell Bitcoin to capitalize on volatile price swings, while long-term investors purchase it to diversify their portfolio.
+Speculators buy and sell Bitcoin to capitalize on volatile price swings, while long-term investors purchase it to diversify their portfolios.
 Relatively few people use Bitcoin to transact on a day-to-day basis — especially given the high transaction costs.

-Potential Tax Challenges
+Potential Tax Challenges For Libra

-While the IRS is expected to issue more guidance in the near-term, there’s little indication that it plans to adjust its tax treatment of digital currencies as ‘property’.
+While the IRS is expected to issue more guidance in the near term, there’s little indication that it plans to adjust its tax treatment of digital currencies as ‘property’.
 The new guidance is only expected to shed light on some common taxpayer questions, such as how to calculate the proper cost basis and how to handle certain transactions like airdrops.

 ZenLedger simplifies the tax reporting process for digital currencies by importing transactions and automatically making these time-consuming calculations.
-You can even auto-fill popular IRS forms and determine if it’s tax advantageous to sell existing digital currencies to realize the tax loss and minimize tax exposure — known as tax loss harvesting.
+You can even auto-fill popular IRS forms and determine if it’s tax-advantageous to sell existing digital currencies to realize the tax loss and minimize tax exposure — known as tax-loss harvesting.

 Sign up for ZenLedger and see how easy it is to get started!